 What’s the difference between “value” and “values”, and why is this topic important to you?

 We also need to make choices over how we balance delivery of different kinds of “value”.
-Most organisations publish some kind of statement on their organisational “values” stating things like their people, safety, or the environment are core to their values and will be the focus of their decisions.
-In practice, I see few organisations that genuinely use their “values” to make decisions but the leading-edge organisations are capturing in the form of a “value framework” the rules they will use to make decisions based on the set of “values” that the organization has adopted.
+Most organizations publish some kind of statement on their organizational “values” stating things like their people, safety, or the environment are core to their values and will be the focus of their decisions.
+In practice, I see few organizations that genuinely use their “values” to make decisions but the leading-edge organizations are capturing in the form of a “value framework” the rules they will use to make decisions based on the set of “values” that the organization has adopted.

-Having discussed these points with Rhys, it’s interesting to see that Copperleaf’s Value-based Decision Making approach adopts many of the principles used by leading practitioners and also captures it in software to help them to visualize the complex balancing of factors involved in real-world decision making in asset-intensive industries.
-Check out the webinar to learn more!
+Having discussed these points with Rhys, it’s interesting to see that Copperleaf’s value-based decision-making approach adopts many of the principles used by leading practitioners.
+It also captures it in software to help them to visualize the complex balancing of factors involved in real-world decision making in asset-intensive industries.

 About the AuthorFollow on Linkedin Visit Website More Content by Boudewijn Neijens